AlikornSause/Notes-on-QIN-F21-PRO/README.md

 - **International ROM:** Multi-language support, bootloader unlocked, Google Play present, NOT Google certified.

 **Privacy concerns**
-These stock ROMs are not to be trusted as they send weird packets directly to China.
+These stock ROMs are not to be trusted as they send suspicious packets directly to China.
-Some of them were sent to NTP servers in China which isn't that weird but others point to duoqin.com, xiaomi and others.
+Some of them were sent to NTP servers in China which isn't that strange but others point to duoqin.com, miui.com and others.
 A list of all URLs that are/ can be sent information:
   - connect.rom.miui.com
   - wifi.vivo.com.cn